 Her essays and articles have been published in Time magazine, Newsweek, the Washington Post, the Christian Science Monitor and many other outlets.
 In addition, she is the author of the book “Am I Going to Starve to Death?: A Survival Guide for the Foreign Service Spouse.”

-Donna has a master’s degree in Slavic languages and literatures from the University of California, where she also taught first-year Russian language classes.
+Donna has a master’s degree in Slavic languages and literatures from the University of Southern California, where she also taught first-year Russian language classes.

 Donna moved back to Moscow in 2019 with her husband, four children, a dog and a cat.
 She’s kind of busy these days trying to keep them all fed and alive.